 JCD provides all of its customers with no frills professional service.
 We do our utmost to provide as much information about vehicles as possible thru accurate auction sheet translations and detailed pre-bidding third party inspections.
 It is this philosophy that separates us from the majority of our competitors.
 In the end, all of the dealer/exporters have equal access to the auctions, so it’s really about trust, and the level of service provided to each and every customer.
 Nobody works harder for customer satisfaction than JCD.

-If a customer is for some reason unable to complete payment in full, part of the deposit will be used to re-enter the vehicle into the auction.
-The remaining amount of the deposit will then be refunded when the auction is complete.
-When a customer wins at auction the deposit can be kept on account with us to allow for bidding on additional vehicles or can be subtracted from the total invoice value for a winning bid.
+If a customer is for some reason unable to complete payment in full, the deposit will be surrendered to JCD and used to cover costs incurred from auction re-entry.
+Any remaining amount of the deposit will be refunded when the re-entry auction is completed.

 Of course JCD is happy to assist anybody interested in JDM cars.
 However, please be aware that some countries have restrictions in place which only allow for importation of vehicles by licensed dealers.
 Please check with your local government agencies and familiarize yourself with the import procedures and government/custom regulations in the country of destination, not limited to, but including regulations on emissions, age of vehicle, steering, aftermarket equipment, and any vehicle testing or certification necessary before importation